 guests.

-In September 1997 he was invited to participate in the 850th anniversary celebration of
+In September 1997 he participated in the 850th anniversary celebration of

 Moscow and performed the 3rd Piano Concerto of Sergei Rachmaninoff in the